sampersand/knight/specs.md

 Unless otherwise noted, all functions will _evaluate_ their arguments beforehand.
 This means that `+ a b` should fetch the value of `a`, the value of `b`, and then add them together, and should _not_ attempt to add a literal identifier to another literal identifier (which is undefined behaviour.)

 All arguments _must_ be evaluated in order (from the first argument to the last)---functions such as `;` rely on this.

+Note that any operators which would return a number outside of the implementation-supported number range, the return value is undefined. (i.e. integer overflow is an undefined operation.)

 ### 4.0.1 Contexts
 Some functions impose certain contexts on arguments passed to them.
 (See the `Conversion` section of the basic types for exact semantics.)
 The following are the contexts used within this document: